 What services do case managers provide?

-Case Managers can do the following:
+Case managers can do the following:

-- Look for resources that match your needs
+- Look for resources that match your needs and explore eligibility

-- Connect you with other agencies
+- Connect you to other resources and services

 - Go with you to appointments at other agencies

-- Help you fill out paperwork
+- Help you fill out paperwork for financial, housing, and health insurance resources

 Who are BARCC case managers?